l337/extension/README.md

 Day 2) Created new icons, created bookmark folders with todays date, got list of all open tabs in current window.
-Side notes: Is there a way to create a folder on the root rather than going into "other bookmarks" folder
+Side notes: Is there a way to create a folder on the root rather than going into "other bookmarks" folder (might have to leverage the popup.html to display bookmarks rather than putting it in the native bookmark menu).